Recent Examples of dormer from the Web

 Shingled siding and dormers give the four-bedroom, five-bathroom home an East Coast vibe.

 Her large studio, with dormers that lend lots of natural light, is on the second floor of the home.

 Elwell was working on the dormer of a house, at nearly three stories high.

 Located in Wunderlich Park near Woodside, and thoroughly restored at a cost of more than $3 million, this two-story, cupolaed stable is complete with hip roof, dormers and porte-cochere.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'dormer.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of DORMER
+Origin and Etymology of dormer

-Seen & Heard
+Seen and Heard